-It looks like congratulations are in order for one of the cutest characters of PBS Kids’ “Arthur!”
-Mr. Ratburn surprised us all this year and got married…to another man!
-Yes, the show’s 22nds season premiere started off with a beautiful wedding, and social media is losing its mind!
+It looks like congratulations are in order for one of the cutest characters of PBS Kids’ Arthur.
+It’s been two years since Mr. Ratburn surprised us all by getting married…to another man!
+Yes, the show’s 22nd season premiere started off with a beautiful wedding, and social media is losing its mind!
 The episode, titled “Mr. Rat Runner and the Special Someone,” starred Jane Lynch as a special guest, and aired on Monday, May 13, 2019.
 The episode caused quite a bit of shock and ecstatic reactions from those who grew up with the show.

 The show began with Arthur and his friends discovering that our favorite teacher, Mr. Ratburn, is engaged.
 The group of friends, who seem to miraculously still be 8 years old despite them being on season 22, find it difficult to believe that teachers have a life outside of school.
 The group then begins to spy on their third-grade teacher and learn about his future spouse.